strawberry-graphql/strawberry/docs/types/resolvers-self.md

 ```

 This is still supported, but we recommend using `strawberry.Parent`, since it
-follows Strawberry's philosofy of using type annotations.
+follows Strawberry's philosophy of using type annotations.
 Also, with
 `strawberry.Parent` your argument can be named anything, for example this will
 still work: